Keeping Girls in School

 Many girls in Uganda are forced to drop out of school when they reach puberty as they cannot afford the basic sanitary care and hygiene.
 Some have no option but to go home and sit in the sand for a week, missing important classes and exams.
 Girls managing to continue with their schooling might be teased by the boys, as still this natural cycle is perceived in a negative way, something ‘dirty’, and can often lead to embarrassment for the females, resulting in a drop in the girls’ attendance.

-Each of approximately 200 senior schoolgirls attending Kabungo Secondary School, in Masaka and in St Francis Primary School in Masaka receive pack of Makapads, and underpants, keeping them in class for another year.
+Each of approximately 200 senior schoolgirls attending Kabungo Secondary School, Masaka and in St Francis Primary School, Masaka receive pack of Makapads, and underpants, keeping them in class each year.
+We also provide sanitary care for all our senior girls in the Gift of Education Project.

 Makapads are environmentally friendly, biodegradable and hygienic.
 They were designed and manufactured at Makerere University in Uganda.
 They are completely natural, made from Papyrus and paper waste.
 Popular due to the cost effectiveness and ability to last for up to ten hours in heavy flow.
 They are as comfortable as any mainstream brand.